We rethought how to present people with the best article and reading experience across Vox Media’s diverse brands and communities.

-Knowing articles would likely be the first destination for people, our team designed the information architecture to make sure people had sufficient context from that point.
+Knowing articles would likely be the first destination for people, our team designed the information architecture to make sure people immediately knew where they were in relation to other types of content.
 This started by surfacing stories of immediate relevancy.
 These would be within the closest proximity to the user, interaction wise.
 Moving outward, more general categories and tags suggestions would be at the next level, followed by site sections and groups.

 Using this framework, we designed prototypes and interactions to surface stories and suggestions in this order.
 We went through a number of rounds of revision – exploring options that were sometimes too overwhelming for people, complex or incompatible with the tagging system.

 We looked into UI that would allow people to move laterally between videos and a recent feed of stories.
 One of the challenges here was doing this without it becoming distracting to the primary reading experience.